syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Data-Binding.md

 * Expanding root nodes.
 * Navigating pages, with paging enabled in TreeGrid.

-When load on demand is enabled, all the root nodes are rendered in collapsed state at initial load.
+When load on demand is enabled all the root nodes are rendered in collapsed state at initial load.

-When load on demand support is enabled in TreeGrid with paging, the current or active page’s root node alone will be rendered in collapsed state.
-On expanding the root node, the child nodes will be loaded from the remote server.
+When load on demand support is enabled in TreeGrid with paging, the current or active page's root node alone will be rendered in collapsed state.
+On expanding the root node the child nodes will be loaded from the remote server.

-When a root node is expanded, its child nodes are rendered and are cached locally, such that on consecutive expand/collapse actions on root node, the child nodes are loaded from the cache instead from the remote server.
+When the root node is expanded its child nodes are rendered and are cached locally, such that on consecutive expand/collapse actions on root node, the child nodes are loaded from the cache instead from the remote server.

-Similarly, if the user navigates to a new page, the root nodes of that specific page, will be rendered with request to the remote server.
+Similarly if the user navigates to a new page, the root nodes of that specific page will be rendered with request to the remote server.

 N> 1.
 Load on demand support in TreeGrid can be enabled only for remote data.
 N> 2.
-For better initial load time performance, we need to define the “HasChildMapping” property.
+For better initial load time performance, we need to define the `HasChildMapping` property.

 Load on demand support in TreeGrid can be enabled by the following ways,